Finally Divorced? Don’t Forget These Critically Important Steps

 Reevaluate Insurance Needs

 In addition to your wealth transfer plan, your insurance needs may have changed as a result of the divorce.
 Depending on the division of assets, you may need less insurance.
 In the settlement agreement, perhaps you agreed to obtain and keep a certain amount of life insurance in force.
 It’s always important to reevaluate your insurance coverage, especially after a divorce is finalized.

 List of Smaller Tasks

-These are just a few among many tasks.
+These are just a few of the many tasks.
 To help keep your post-divorce to-do list on track, we created a checklist of actions you may want to consider.
 In the checklist, we outline the legal and financial steps to consider.
-Download it here.
+Get the checklist here.